 Drench yourself in a kaleidoscope of pictures and notable brands at the Museum of Brands in Notting Hill.
 The Museum of Brands is situated on Lancaster Road in Notting Hill.
 The nearest underground station is Ladbroke Grove which is served by the Circle and Hammersmith and City lines.
 Contingent upon your speed, an independent visit can endure between one to two hours.

-Step by step, the exhibition hall graphs publicizing from Victorian occasions, through grimness Britain to the swinging Sixties.
+Step by step, the exhibition hall graphs publicizing from Victorian occasions, through grimness Britain to the swinging Sixties, even ww2 planes.
 Find more than 12,000 unique things, from motorcars, music, and TV to desserts and family merchandise.
 Excursion through the Time Tunnel to perceive how the brands developed and how we advanced with them.

 Tickets start from £5 for kids and £9 for grown-ups.
 Family and concession tickets are additionally accessible.